-Strymon, an effect builder that will be remembered for breaking the guitarists’ skepticism about digital technology applied to guitar pedals, just unveiled a new delay/looper pedal called Volante – their first pedal release in two years.
+Strymon, an effect builder that will be remembered for breaking the guitarists’ skepticism about digital technology applied to guitar pedals, unveiled their delay/looper pedal Volante in early 2019 – their first pedal release in two years.

 Featuring four delay playback heads with individual feedback, panning, and level controls, the Volante aims primarile at giving the modern guitarist access to three of the most sought-after vintage delay sounds, accessible through the Types toggle switch (click on the links for a demo specific to each type):